 - Cooked chicken, beef, pork, or shrimp

-If you’ve ever ordered Chinese take-out then you probably know that fried rice is ah-mazing leftover the next day (or even 4-5 days later).
-Simply allow leftovers to cool at room temperature before transferring to an air-tight container.
-Keep stored in the refrigerator until you’re ready to enjoy it again.
+If you’ve ever ordered Chinese take-out, then you probably know that fried rice is ah-mazing leftover the next day (or even 4-5 days later).
+Simply allow your leftover rice to cool before transferring them to an air-tight container, then keep them stored in the refrigerator for up to 5 days max.

-You can also freeze leftovers.
-For best results, transfer your leftover fried rice to a large baking sheet lined with parchment paper.
-Place the baking sheet in the refrigerator and allow the rice to cool completely before transferring to airtight containers or freezer-safe ziplock bags.
+You can also freeze leftover fried rice.
+For best results, transfer leftover fried rice to a large baking sheet lined with parchment paper.
+Place the baking sheet in the refrigerator and allow the rice to freeze completely before transferring it to airtight containers or freezer-safe ziplock bags.
 Try not to smush your rice into a giant clump.

-To thaw, transfer the rice to the refrigerator to thaw overnight or place the contents in a large bowl with 1-2 tablespoons of water.
-Cover with a damp paper towel and heat until warm.
+Transfer the rice to the refrigerator to thaw overnight or place the contents in a large bowl with 1-2 tablespoons of water.
+Cover with a damp paper towel and heat in the microwave until warm.